Bruce381/ubuntu-Auto-update/README.md

 # ubuntu-Auto-update

-This file could Auto update system
+This file could Auto update system that use apt

 $python3